-Note: This course is cross-leveled as CS 620.
+Note: This course is cross-leveled as CST 620.

-SO 480 Flourishing Congregations Internship (3) O
+SO 480 Flourishing Congregations Field Placement (3) O

-Students complete a research-based internship of 120 hours with the Flourishing Congregations Institute.
+Students complete 200 hours in a supervised field placement with the Flourishing Congregations Institute.
 This course includes a range of hands-on research training and application experiences, such as conducting literature reviews, designing testing instruments, gathering empirical data, analyzing empirical data, and communicating research data and analyses.

-Prerequisite: BHS 310, nine credits in Sociology and permission of the Director of the Flourishing Congregations Institute.
+Prerequisite: BHS 310, nine credits in Sociology, with a CGPA of not less than 3.0.
+Permission of the Director of the Flourishing Congregations Institute required.